• Skip to content

 Premature babies have different body language from term babies.
 This is because premature babies are less mature, smaller, more sensitive to touch and noise, and not as strong.

-Your premature baby’s body language can give you clues to how they’re feeling.
-For example, your baby’s feelings might show in breathing rate, skin colour and body twitches.
+Your premature baby’s body language can tell you how they’re feeling.
+For example, your baby’s feelings might show in their breathing rate, skin colour and body movements.

-Your premature baby’s body language and responses will change as they get bigger and stronger.
+Your baby’s body language and responses will change as they get bigger and more mature.
 For example, your baby’s movements will become less jerky as their body becomes more coordinated.

-For help understanding your premature baby’s body language, talk to your nurse.
-They’ll be able to point out subtle signs that show how your baby is feeling.
+For help understanding your premature baby’s body language, talk to your nurse about what you’re noticing.
+They’ll be able to explain how your baby is feeling and what you can do to comfort your baby.

 Your premature baby is feeling stressed or overwhelmed: body language

-When premature babies are uncomfortable, overwhelmed or stressed, they can show this in their body language.
+When premature babies are uncomfortable, overwhelmed or stressed, they’ll show this in their body language.

 Your premature baby might: